Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * An administrator account is the AWS account in which you create StackSets
 * A target account is the account into which you create, update, or delete one or more stacks in your stack set
 * When you update a stack set, all associated stack instances are updated throughout all accounts and regions
+* StackSets can be targeted to specific organizational units (OUs) within AWS Organizations

 !!! tip